Geri Larkin’s spiritual pilgrimage through Korea’s Buddhist Mountain Monasteries

 Join Geri Larkin on a spiritual pilgrimage through the Buddhist monasteries of South Korea, a place many will never travel.
 It is considered an honor to be invited into a world in which the culture has remained so unaffected in thousands of years.
 In fact, she was the first Western woman to be so honored.

-Her personal odyssey of self-discovery is a hilarious and honest chronicle of her journey.
+Her personal odyssey of self-discovery, First You Shave Your Head, is a hilarious and honest chronicle of her journey.
 As an ordained dharma teacher in Ann Arbor, Michigan Larkin brings an enlightened, yet virgin approach to the life lessons of Buddhism.

 I will get by on no more than five hours of sleep each night.
 I will have to maintain silence throughout the waking hours of each day.
 I will be wearing the same clothing for thirty days and nights.